Many Indigenous Australians are visiting archives and libraries to search for information about themselves and their ancestors.

-Officers at the DAA’s Aboriginal History Research Unit can provide advice to Indigenous people undertaking family history research.
+This was recently part of the Department of Aboriginal Affairs and officers at the Aboriginal History Research Unit can provide advice to Indigenous people undertaking family history research.
 In particular they are able to provide access to personal history cards.

 Further information can be found on the Aboriginal Records page.

 State Records Office staff at the Enquiry Desk can provide additional information on the range of resources available from within the State Records Office collection that may be of benefit to Indigenous family history researchers.
 For more information contact us by telephone on (08) 9427 3600, by facsimile on (08) 9427 3368, via email at firstname.lastname@example.org or in person.